 Most prone to adverse reactions are dogs with sensitive skin and compromised health.
-This article explains how vets care for dogs with parabens allergies.
+It’s important to learn how vets care for dogs with parabens allergies.

 Tick Bite Prevention

-During tick season, before letting your dog outside, apply All Natural Flea Fighter to your pup’s neck.
+During tick season, before letting your dog outside, apply our natural flea treatment for dogs to your pup’s neck.
 Along with warding off fleas, it repels lice, mites, and ticks.

 Parasitic mites cause this skin disorder in a dog.
 Mange consists of two types — sarcoptic and demodectic.
 Often, abandoned pets living on the streets get mange.
 Sadly, a severe mite attack can be fatal.